 The aim of the study was to compare dog vaccination delivery approaches, specifically routine centralized pulsed vaccinations (CPV) normally led by a government team of vaccinators vs novel decentralized continuous approaches to vaccination (DCV), which involve a Rabies Coordinator (RC) designated for this role by the district veterinary office (typically a livestock field officer) and a village-based worker, that we refer to as a One Health Champion (OHC).
 A potential advantage of a decentralized approach is that vaccines can be stored locally where they are needed rather than at the district veterinary office headquarters.
 Since decentralized continuous vaccination is novel, and the best methods for implementation were not clear, an important objective was therefore to compare the following alternative delivery strategies of this approach:

 Village-level vaccination strategy: RCs and OHCs worked together to deliver a static-point clinic in month 1 at a designated central point within each village.
 After the vaccination activities in month 1 were completed, the OHC continued to compile a list of dogs in their village that either missed the central point vaccination in month 1 or were brought into the village or were born after month 1.
-These dogs were vaccinated when the RC returned to the village in months 3, 6 or 9.
+These dogs were vaccinated when the RC returned to the village in months 3, 6, or 9.
 The RC together with the OHC were assigned to work together to decide whether the dogs requiring vaccination in months 3, 6 and 9 were to be brought to a central point for vaccination or whether these dogs would be better reached through a house-to-house approach.
 On demand vaccination services were also provided throughout the year, whereby dog owners called the RCs to come and vaccinate their dogs at their home.

 Sub-village vaccination strategy: The RCs and OHC hosted a static-point clinic in month 1 at a designated central point within each sub-village of each village (there are typically 3 to 9 sub-villages per village in Tanzania).
 The subsequent vaccination activities were carried out as explained in the Village-level strategy detailed above.